 - Allowing hunters to chase cougars with dogs in the Okanagan Region after they have reached their cougar bag limit.
 The stated rationale for this is to allow hunters to train and exercise hunting dogs.

 - Doubling the number of cougars who can be gunned down in the Peace Region, from one to two.

 - Extending the spring black bear hunt in the Peace Region by two extra weeks.

 - Allowing increased, year-round deer hunting on some parts of Vancouver Island, as well as increased elk hunting.

-- Allowing turkey hunting on Vancouver Island and the Kootenay Region.
-Turkey hunting is not currently permitted.
+- Expanding turkey hunting on Vancouver Island and the Kootenay Region.

 - Allowing hunting, without a permit, on Mayne Island.

 - Extending the season for killing elk near Kamloops—from 10 days to 50 days.